-Rudy and Jeannie Linco Eminent Scholars Visiting Endowed Chair of Business
+Rudy and Jeannie Linco Eminent Scholars Endowed Chair of Business

 The Rudy and Jeannie Linco Eminent Scholars Chair of Business was established in 1995 with a bequest from the Estate of Mr. and Mrs. A.J.
-"Rudy" Linco and a grant from the Eminent Scholars Fund of the State of Louisiana.
+"Rudy" Linco and support from the Louisiana Board of Regents Eminent Scholars program.
 In memory of the Lincos' entrepreneurial successes.

-Allen Harvey Broyles Eminent Scholars Endowed Chair of Computational Science
+Allen Harvey Broyles Eminent Scholars Endowed Chair of Science Education

-The Allen Harvey Broyles Eminent Scholars Chair of Computer Science and Mathematics was established in 1995 by Alberta Broyles in memory of her late husband, and with the support of a grant from the Eminent Scholars Fund.
+The Allen Harvey Broyles Eminent Scholars Chair of Science Education was established in 1995 by Alberta Broyles in memory of her late husband and an award from the Louisiana Board of Regents Endowed Chairs for Eminent Scholars Program.